DRAWING FROM THE DAY

 My "Duncan" was inspired by one I saw in 2009 at a rug show of the late Lida Skilton Ives' work.
 The show was held at UConn in Storrs CT and the "Duncan" Mrs. Ives did stopped me dead in my tracks--I fell in love on the spot and knew I would hook it one day.
 Gee, it only took me twelve years to start my own version.
 Mine doesn't resemble hers one bit, but she completely inspired me.
 Thanks also to my friend Kathleen H who, when she saw the photo of the Ives rug, told me it was a McGown pattern--I would never have guessed.
 And Kathleen had already hooked her own version before we ever met, and since then has hooked a second one.
 Phew.

 The beginning?
-Time to begin cleaning up the mess the production of this rug generated.
+It's time to begin cleaning up the mess the production of this rug generated.
 And to begin a new rug.
 I have just the one, ready to put on the frame.

 Sorrow and Beauty.